yuhsienchiang/lstm-forecast/README.md

 <img src="./asset/stateful.png">

 The hidden and cell state are preserved through each epoch.
-At the start of each epoch, the hidden and cell state are initialised 0.
+At the start of each epoch, the hidden and cell state are initialised to 0.

 To align the data in the correct order, there are some key points to keep in mind: